cannatag/ldap3/python3-ldap/docs/sphinx/source/roadmap.rst

 * Write more tests

-* Write more tests
+* Write more more tests

-* Write more tests
+* Write more more more tests